deepanshu1420/CarRacingGame/README.md

 ## ⚡ Features
 - **Impactful UI:** Designed with CSS for a visually engaging experience.
 - **Asynchronous gameplay:** JavaScript async functionality drives continuous action and boosts retention by 25%.
+- **Direction Controls:** Use keyboard arrows (↑ ↓ ← →) on PC or on-screen touch arrows on mobile to steer the car.
+- **Speed Controls:** Speed Controls: Click + to accelerate, - to brake, and Reset to return to idle speed.
 - **Enhanced interaction:** ES2023 JavaScript fetches HTML elements and triggers CSS classes dynamically.
 - **Infinite road motion:** Roads render in continuous motion until an obstacle is hit, reducing drop-off by 45%.
 - **Responsive speed controls:** Mobile-friendly speed buttons for smooth gameplay on any device.